-The Founder of Mother's Day Later Fought to Have It Abolished
+Why Mother's Day Founder Anna Jarvis Later Fought to Have the Holiday Abolished

 Years after she founded Mother’s Day, Anna Jarvis was dining at the Tea Room at Wanamaker’s department store in Philadelphia.
 She saw they were offering a "Mother’s Day Salad."
 She ordered the salad and when it was served, she stood up, dumped it on the floor, left the money to pay for it, and walked out in a huff.
 Jarvis had lost control of the holiday she helped create, and she was crushed by her belief that commercialism was destroying Mother’s Day.

 During the Civil War, Anna's mother, Ann Jarvis, cared for the wounded on both sides of the conflict.
 She also tried to orchestrate peace between Union and Confederate moms by forming a Mother's Friendship Day.
 When the elder Jarvis passed away in 1905, her daughter was devastated.
 She would read the sympathy cards and letters over and over, taking the time to underline all the words that praised and complimented her mother.
 Jarvis found an outlet to memorialize her mother by working to promote a day that would honor all mothers.

 On May 10, 1908, Mother's Day events were held at the church where Ann Jarvis taught Sunday School in Grafton, West Virginia, and at the Wanamaker’s department store auditorium in Philadelphia.
 Anna did not attend the event in Grafton, but she sent 500 white carnations—her mother’s favorite flower.
 The carnations were to be worn by sons and daughters in honor of their own mothers, and to represent the purity of a mother’s love.